 In case of PO4 vi) types of actions, they could be indirectly beneficial, but they may have some accute negative effects if not managed properly.
 In order to prevent the negative impacts, it would be very important to harmonize the main elements, priorities of this proposed program and find linkages between the action proposed for the development of sustainable tourism and nature protection and climate change mitigation - particularly for waterbodies (but generally for other environmental elements as well).
-Although water is the most critical resource, it is often overused by tourism for providing resources for accomodation, food, personal use, etc. If it is done near natural heritage sites, it can result in significant damage to water supplies, cause water shortages and depreviation of quality.
-Any renovation of existing and construction of new buildings and infrastructure for touristic purposes often lead to sewage pollution.
-As a result, wastewater pollutes rivers, lakes, groundwater and other waterbodies nearby cultural and natural heritage sites (protected areas), damaging flora and fauna and the health of local inhabitants as well.
-Also, any construction activity, festival or large gatherings in nature inevitably involve the pollution of waterbodies through littering, discharge and storage of contruction waste, and illegal depositions.
-These are not only harmful for any living organism, but can be huge dispoilers of natural environments, rivers, lakes, etc., threatening touristic development.
-These risks need to be addressed before any touristic or construction development begin close to natural heritage sites and watercourses.
+Although water is the most critical resource, it is often overused by tourism for providing resources for accomodation, food, personal use, etc. If it is done near natural heritage sites, it can result in significant damage to water supplies, cause water shortages and deprivation of quality.
+Any renovation of existing and construction of new buildings and infrastructure for touristic purposes often lead to sewage pollution (especially at border crossing river valleys).
+As a result, wastewater pollutes rivers, lakes, groundwater, and other water bodies nearby cultural and natural heritage sites (protected areas) damaging flora and fauna and the health of local inhabitants as well.
+Also, any construction activity, festival or large gatherings in nature inevitably involve the pollution of waterbodies through littering, discharge and storage of construction waste, and illegal depositions.
+These are not only harmful for any living organism but can be huge dispoiler of natural environments, rivers, lakes, etc., threatening touristic development.
+These risks need to be addressed within the calls for proposals before any plans for touristic or construction development beginsclose to natural heritage sites and watercourses.